aviaga/FastNGSadmix/README.md

 5. **Generate genotype likelihoods:** Calculate genotype probabilities for the sample.
 Place run_angsd.sh in scripts, from root run: bash scripts/run_angsd.sh <sample_name> (qsub can be used)
 6. **Calculate allele frequencies:** Use PLINK to calculate the baseline allele frequencies for the  population in the reference panel.
 Place run_plink.sh in scripts, from root run: bash scripts/run_plink.sh (qsub can be used)
 7. **Reformatting the reference panel:** Reformat the generated file from plink to convert to wide format, generate a separate .txt file with the number of individuals per breed.
 Place make_fastngs_ref.py in scripts, from root run: python3 scripts/make_fastngs_ref.py
-8. **Estimate admixture:** Run: Place run_fastngsadmix.sh in scripts, and run from root: bash scripts/run_fastngsadmix.sh (qsub can be used)
+8. **Estimate admixture:** Run: Place run_fastngsadmix.sh in scripts, and run from root: bash scripts/run_fastngsadmix.sh <sample_name> (qsub can be used).
+Results will be in /results as a .qopt file.

+Sample download (step 3b), read alignment (step 4), genotype likelihood generation (step 5), and estimation of admixture (step 8) need to be run per sample.
+All other steps need to be run once (only for the reference).
+Currently, pipeline supports only dynamic naming for the sample.